qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 3. Solve the Schrodinger equation using the right-hand side function and existing NumPy-based and JAX-based solvers
 -------------------------------------------------------------------------------------------------------------------

-Here we show how the rhs function can be passed to numerical ODE solvers in both SciPy and JAX as if the function had been natively written in either library.
+Here we show how the `rhs` function can be passed to numerical ODE solvers in both SciPy and JAX as if the function had been natively written in either library.

-First, we solve the equation by using Numpy as the input and ``scipy.integrate.solve_ivp`` as a solver.
+First, we solve the equation by using NumPy as the input and ``scipy.integrate.solve_ivp`` as a solver.
 We define the initial state, the time span for the simulation, and time point we want to simulate.

 .. jupyter-execute::